mreiske/mreiske.github.io/docs/index.markdown

 <img align="right" src="./assets/images/IMG_3938.jpeg" alt="IMG_3938" width="150" height="210" >

-I am currently a PhD-Candidate at the Berlin School of Economics - Humboldt University Berlin - under the supervision of [Nikolaus Wolf](https://sites.google.com/site/nikolauswolf01).
+I am currently a PhD-Candidate at the Berlin School of Economics - Humboldt University Berlin - under the supervision of <a href="https://sites.google.com/site/nikolauswolf01" target="_blank"> Nikolaus Wolf</a>.
 My research interests lie at the intersection of quantitative economic history and political economy, with a particular focus on the rise of political extremism in 20th-century Germany.
 In my dissertation, I investigate how economic deprivation and party strategies, such as targeted repressive violence, contributed to the rise of the Nazi party.